maswiebe/maswiebe.github.io/research.md

 permalink: /research/
 ---

+*How many jobs can be done remotely?
+A reanalysis of Dingel and Neiman (2020)* ([I4R discussion paper](https://www.econstor.eu/handle/10419/318266), May 2025.
+- The authors report that 37% of jobs in the US can be performed at home.
+But small changes to the classification algorithm give estimates of 25% and 59%.

+---

 *Comment on "Supply Constraints do not Explain House Price and Quantity Growth Across U.S. Cities"* ([pdf](https://michaelwiebe.com/assets/supply_constraints/supply_constraints.pdf)), May 2025.
 - I show that the equations in Louie et al. (2025) are incorrect, because they do not use exogenous variation in housing demand.